ACT, SAT & PSAT Test Prep

 Our program can take place in a student’s home if that’s best for the student’s focus or remotely via Google Meet if that’s best for the student’s convenience.

 Our standard program runs 12 lessons, each two hours long, preparing students for two test attempts for 4 to 5 months.

-We target 7 lessons before the first exam, 5 more before the second attempt.
-The ability to super score the test, the familiarity students build from experience, and the data we get back that can inform our program all make the two test attempt system a no-brainer for us.
+We target 7 lessons before the first exam and 5 more before the second attempt.
+The ability to super score the test, the familiarity students build from experience, and the data we get back that can inform our program all make the two-test attempt system a no-brainer for us.
 Lessons are spaced 7-14 days apart, close enough to maintain momentum but far enough to allow homework completion between classes.

 Homework ranges from 2-6 hours a week, depending on the student’s situation (after-school commitments, course load).

 In addition, we offer free monthly proctored practice exams at our test center in Falls Church at Longfellow Middle School so students can practice the exam under those higher pressure conditions.

 For materials, we use a combination of artificial intelligence-driven math programs, original proprietary workbooks, and copies of official SAT/ACT exams.
 All materials are included in the program cost.